 Of course, not everyone thinks that getting rid of the tip credit is a good idea.
 In many New York restaurants, tipped employees who work in the front-of-the-house positions already earn significantly more than back-of-the-house workers, such as kitchen staff, who are already paid the full minimum wage.
 As one longtime restaurant server told a local news station in Buffalo, “To be blunt we would not make the same that we make an hour now,” if the tipping credit went away, “and no restaurant would ever be able to pay any server or bartender that [same] amount.”
 The owner of another restaurant told the same station that requiring businesses to pay tipped workers the full minimum wage would force her to “increase prices, cut staff, [and] try and look at your budget see where else you can cut.”

 Have You Been a Victim of Wage Hour Violations?

 As of right now the tipping credit remains the law in New York State.
 The Department of Labor will continue to hold hearings until at least June in locations around the state.
 Even if the governor's proposal is adopted, it would likely be phased in over several years.

 For now, all New York workers, whether tipped or not, need to understand and stand up for their legal rights.
-If you have not been paid the wages you are legally owed, you should contact a qualified New York employment law attorney as soon as possible.
-Call the Law Offices of White, Nisar & Hilferty, LLP., at 646.760.6493 to speak with a lawyer today.
+If you have not been paid the wages you are legally owed, you should contact a qualified New York employment attorney as soon as possible.
+Call the Law Offices of Nisar Law Group, P.C., at 646.760.6493 to speak with a lawyer today.